Week 53 payments, tax calculations and P800 letters.

 What is ‘Week 53’?

-- Because a year is not made up of an exact number of weeks, in certain years weekly paid employees may be paid 53 times rather than 52.
+- Because a year is not made up of an exact number of weeks, in certain years some weekly paid employees may be paid 53 times rather than 52, depending on the day of the week that they are paid.

-- In the tax year 2018-19 (which runs from 6 April 2018 to 5th April 2019) there were 53 Fridays, so employees paid weekly on a Friday will actually receive 53 payments in that year, rather than the usual 52.
+- In the tax year 2022-23 (which runs from 6 April 2022 to 5th April 2023) there were 53 Wednesdays, so employees paid weekly on a Wednesday will actually receive 53 payments in that year, rather than the usual 52.
 This final payment is referred to as ‘week 53’.
+There were only 52 Fridays in tax year 2022-23, so employees paid on a Friday will receive the ‘normal’ 52 payments.

 - Week 53 can also affect 2-weekly and 4-weekly paid employees in certain years as they may receive 27 (2-weekly) payments instead of the usual 26, or 14 (4-weekly) payments instead of the usual 13.